sel4-cap/dev-kit-microkit-manifest/docs/uboot_driver_library.md

 The memory addresses that a U-Boot driver uses for communication with a device can be either read from the device tree (i.e. from a device's `reg` property) or in some cases can be hard-coded into the driver.

-At this point it should be noted that U-Boot source code is intended to be executed in an environment with direct access to the system's physical address space; however, the library is executed within a virtual address space provided by seL4.
-As such, the addresses used by U-Boot drivers are *physical* addresses which are not directly accessible by the library.
-To work around this issue:
+At this point it should be noted that U-Boot source code is intended to be executed in an environment with direct access to the system's physical address space; physical addresses are mapped in the system file in microkit.

-1. During library initialisation the list of all platform-dependent devices that need to be accessed must be provided.
-For each device:
-   - The device's physical address range is read from the device tree.
-   - The device's physical address range is mapped into the virtual address space through use of the IO mapping routines provided by seL4's platform support library.
-   - The mapping between the physical address range and the mapped virtual address range is stored within the `sel4_io_map` package (part of the library's wrapper functionality).

-2. When a driver attempts to perform memory mapped IO it calls architecture-dependent routines from the `io.h` header, e.g. `readl` or `writel`.
-A stubbed version of the `io.h` header is provided that uses the `sel4_io_map` package to translate the physical addresses provided by the driver to the equivalent address mapped into the library's virtual address space.

 U-Boot drivers performing memory mapped IO should perform seamlessly without the need for any modifications to the driver.